morphware/service/README.md

 The unit tests are run with `npm test`.
 They presume Ganache CLI is running (q.v.
 Initial Steps for more information).

+Coverage is run with `npm coverage`.
+Currently, this is not hooked into the unit testing process.
+It will eventually be hooked in where a drop in coverage will fail the test run, even if the tests themselves pass.